 - Senior Statistician/Health Research Methodologist, Offord Centre for Child Studies

-- Assistant Professor (Part-Time), Department of Psychiatry and Behavioural Neurosciences
+- Associate Professor (Part-Time), Department of Psychiatry and Behavioural Neurosciences

 Eric Duku is currently investigating the factors that challenge the measurement invariance of constructs used in comparative studies in early child development (ECD) research and ways to ensure that instruments used minimize bias as much as possible.
 This includes research into the measurement and statistical challenges associated with early child development research, determinants of healthy child development with emphasis on the factors that challenge the measurement invariance of constructs used in comparative studies in ECD research.He works with Magdalena Janus’ team coordinating annual data collections using the Early Development Instrument (EDI), performing the data analyses, supporting EDI-related projects in a number of countries around the world.
 Eric is also a Co-Investigator the Pathways in ASD study, a multi-site study to examine the developmental pathways of children with ASD and to identify the variables that influence these pathways.
 The Pathway study is in Phase III, following these children through the later years of primary schooling. .
 He is also a co-Investigator and a collaborator on other grants with members of the Faculty of Health Sciences and Department of Psychiatry and Behavioural Neurosciences.